Boris Johnson calls for ‘Trump deal’ on Iran

 Advertising

-“Let’s do a better deal,” Mr Johnson said in an interview at the residence of the UK consulate general in New York.
+“If it was a bad deal, and I’m willing to accept that it had many, many defects, then let’s do a better deal,” the PM said in an interview at the residence of the UK consulate general in New York.

 But Downing Street moved to stress that Mr Johnson supports the nuclear deal.